Hard Maple is currently used for furniture, cabinets, decorative

 a lot of tension in it and be very inclined to pinch your blade

-as it goes through the saw.
+as it goes through the saw so make sure you have a splitter installed on your table saw.

 It has high dulling affect on most tools.
 Prebore for nailing and